Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/api/conversationthread_reply.md

 |Post|Post||

 ### Response
-If successful, this method returns `200, OK` response code and [None](../resources/none.md) object in the response body.
+If successful, this method returns `200, OK` response code.
+It does not return anything in the response body.

 ### Example
 Here is an example of how to call this API.
 ##### Request
+Here is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "conversationthread_reply"